-Her second opinion oncologist compassionately explained that aggressive treatment in her case was futile.
-They stressed that therapy should focus on maintaining the highest quality of life for as long as possible.
+Her second opinion oncologist had compassionately and thoroughly explained that aggressive treatment in her situation was futile.
+They stressed that chemotherapy should focus on maintaining the highest quality of life for as long as possible.
 Cure was out of the question.

 “This is unacceptable.
-My daughter starts kindergarten in a month and she needs me.
+My daughter begins kindergarten in a month and she needs me.
 I want to see her graduate from high school.
 I can’t give up.
 What can you do?”

 For the record, the second opinion’s recommendation was clear-headed, kind, and reasonable given the facts.
 Recommending aggressive treatment in futile situations is misguided and does not represent the best care.
-The odds in Vicki’s case were slim at best.
+Vicki’s odds of survival were at best, very slim.

-If she had been resigned to the second opinion’s assessment of her situation, I would likely have followed their plan.
+If she had been resigned to the second opinion’s assessment of her situation, I would have followed their plan.
 Given the eventual outcome, this is a humbling admission.
-But in light of Vicki’s resolve, I was convinced there was at least a glimmer of hope to justify aggressive treatment.
-The reason for any optimism was that all the “known” cancer could be addressed with relatively limited surgery and radiation therapy.
+But in light of Vicki’s resolve, I was convinced there was enough realistic hope to justify aggressive treatment.
+Treatment seemed reasonable because all the “known” cancer could be addressed with relatively limited surgery and radiation therapy.